ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 ::

     Arguments : void **heap_addr, size_t *heap_size
     Return    : int

 This function is invoked during Mbed TLS library initialisation to get a heap, by means of a starting address and a size.
 This heap will then be used internally by the Mbed TLS library.
 The heap is requested from the current BL stage, i.e. the current BL image inside which Mbed TLS is used.

-The default implementation allocates a new heap every time Mbed TLS gets initialised.
-This means that a new heap is statically allocated inside every image (i.e. every BL stage) that utilises Mbed TLS.
-In the default implementation, this function returns the address and size of this default heap.
-However, by overriding the default implementation, platforms have the ability to optimise memory usage.
+In the default implementation a heap is statically allocated inside every image (i.e. every BL stage) that utilises Mbed TLS.
+So, in this case, the function simply returns the address and size of this "pre-allocated" heap.
+However, by overriding the default implementation, platforms have the potential to optimise memory usage.
+For example, on some Arm platforms, the Mbed TLS heap is shared between BL1 and BL2 stages and, thus, the necessary space is not reserved twice.

-On success it returns 0 and a negative error code otherwise.
+On success the function should return 0 and a negative error code otherwise.

 Modifications specific to a Boot Loader stage
 ---------------------------------------------